 By the 1980s, the barren site was overgrown with weeds and any homes in the area were of much more recent vintage.

 Alpine has risen.
-It's now a subdivision of the expanded footprint of Orland Park, Illinois.
+Alpine Heights is a subdivision in Unincorporated Cook County.
 Orland Park used the same streets and street names with a new tract of homes built over the old home-site.